Level: Advanced (Level 3)Awarding Body: Edexcel

 How is the course organised?

-In addition you will have the opportunity to undertake work experience at the end of the first year.
-Many of the units are very practical, for example you will have the opportunity to develop your own promotional campaign as well as producing a detailed business plan for a new business idea.
+In addition you will complete a work experience unit where you will research and find a work placement, during which you will complete a project.
+Many of the units are very practical, for example you will have the opportunity to develop your own promotional campaigns as well as producing a detailed business plan for a new business idea

 How is the course assessed?